akretion/odoo-debian-bedrock/README.md

   `--system-site-packages` for OCA addons (`odoo-addon-*`) and pinned Python deps. apt and pip never manage the same directory, so unattended-upgrades keeps working without breaking the install.
-  This is the tier for small on-premise customers and the basis of the public PT-BR install guide.
+  This is the tier for small on-premise Odoo users or customers.
 - **Layer 2 (`--with-docker`):** everything from Layer 1 host prep, plus Docker + docky for docker-compose based projects (docky-odoo-template-shared).
-The Odoo app itself then runs in containers built from the same pinned addon set.

 ## Layout